tgoyal63/Toddle-Virtual-Classroom/README.md

 ## To run

+- Make a .env file and copy the contents of demo.env into it.
+- After then, run the following commands in the terminal:
   - npm i
   - npm start